antoine-42/ilus/README.md

 sudo chown antoine:antoine ./
 ```

-If necessary, migrate the old config to these directories.
+If necessary, migrate the old config files to these directories.
+Check the documentation for the relevant application for more information.

 ### Systemd services